vingupta22/messaging_system/README.md

-# messaging_system
+# BoilerNetwork

-1. To run and compile the program you need to run the Processor class.
+1. To run and compile the program you need to run the Processor class, and then an instance of the Client class for each client required.
 One possible way to do this is to execute the following:
 ```
    javac Processor.java
    java Processor
+   javac Client.java
+   java Client.java
 ```
 2. Nandini Pande submitted the report on brightspace and Nick Patel submitted the Vocareum Workspace.
 3. **Classes:**